-Letter - Money should have helped unemployed - Farmville
+LETTER - Money should have helped unemployed - Farmville

-Letter – Money should have helped unemployed
+LETTER – Money should have helped unemployed

 To the Editor:

-I was surprised to read in The Farmville Herald that the town council decided to use the CARES Act money to pay a bonus to 148 town employees.
+I was surprised to read in The Farmville Herald that the Town Council decided to use the CARES Act money to pay a bonus to 148 town employees.

 In a sense the ones who control the disbursement of the money decided to pay it to themselves.
 The very fact that they paid these bonuses to town employees means they chose to pay bonuses to already employed workers, rather than the many unemployed workers, small business owners whose businesses are closing or barely staying open, or others who have trouble paying their rent, or putting food on the table.